Hmong Americans: Income and poverty rates

 Data in 2022 showed Hmong Americans having a higher household income of $88,572.
 However the community continued to have a low per capita income of $25,948 as well as a poverty rate of 16.4% and low rate of bachelor's degree attainment of 27.3%.

 2017 data collected by the US government found that Hmong Americans had a median household income of $48,000 compared to the American average of $53,600.
 The government estimated that 38% of Hmong Americans lived below the poverty line, compared to 16% of all Americans.
 The 2014 American Community Survey found that per capita income of Hmong Americans was $12,923, significantly lower than the American average of $25,825.
 When income is compared between US ethnic groups, Hmong Americans are the third lowest earning group.
-In a 2013, NPR discussion, sociologist Rosalind Chou stated that "when you break it down by specific ethnic groups, the Hmong, the Bangladeshi, they have poverty rates that rival the African-American poverty rate."
+In a 2013, NPR discussion, sociologist Rosalind Chou stated that "when you break it down by specific ethnic groups, the Hmong, the Bangladeshi, they have poverty rates that rival the African-American poverty rate".

 Culture and politics

 There are many cultural, political, and social issues that are being debated among Hmong American communities.
 Topics include political participation, poverty, gang violence, race relations, and education.
 The Hmong community also retains many ties with the Hmong still in Indochina and remains active in regional politics.
 In the United States, the Hmong clan system continues to exist, but with less influence over younger generations.

 Politics and culture vary with the location of Hmong-American communities.
-The Twin Cities, St. Paul and Minneapolis, are progressive as the queer/LGBTQ+ culture and politics surrounding sexuality and gender are recognized at the local, regional, state, and national level.
+The Twin Cities, Saint Paul and Minneapolis, are progressive as the queer/LGBTQ+ culture and politics surrounding sexuality and gender are recognized at the local, regional, state, and national level.